afentonjr/BayES-Lab/README.md

 <b>reference_correction</b>(dataEstep_comp,dataInet_comp,dataV,data_ref,Rref,comp,bg)
-- datatEstep_comp = the baseline potential of the voltammogram with the compound of interest
+- datatEstep_comp = the baseline potential of the voltammogram with the analyte of interest
-- dataInet_comp = the difference current of the voltammogram with the compound of interest
+- dataInet_comp = the difference current of the voltammogram with the analyte of interest
-- dataV = the potential of the voltammogram with the compound of interest
+- dataV = the potential of the voltammogram with the analyte of interest
 - data_ref = same as in library_entry_params_compound
-- Rref = the resistance of the electrolyte containing both the compound of interest and the reference redox couple
+- Rref = the resistance of the analyte solution containing both the analyte of interest and the reference redox couple
 - comp = the compensation automatically implemented by the potentiostat
 - bg = indicator of whether the background voltammogram or that with the compound of interest is having its potential shifted
 - return = dataEstep (the shifted baseline potential), dataVnew (the shifted potential), Eref (the amount the potentials were shifted by)